APB News

 • Manage the recruitment, training and supervision of volunteers

-• Maintain accurate records of all cases handled by ILAH
+• Maintain accurate records of all cases handled by ASLAH

-• Monitor and evaluate ILAH performance, including regular analysis of data and feedback from clients, volunteers and partners
+• Monitor and evaluate ASLAH performance, including regular analysis of data and feedback from clients, volunteers and partners

-• Report regularly to the ILAH Steering Committee, to APB staff, and to the Law Foundation of BC as needed
+• Report regularly to the ASLAH Steering Committee, to APB staff, and to applicable funders as needed

-• Collect and analyze ILAH program data to measure success and identify areas for improvement
+• Collect and analyze ASLAH program data to measure success and identify areas for improvement

-• Represent ILAH in public and private meetings and events
+• Represent ASLAH in public and private meetings and events

-• Provide administrative support to the ILAH Steering Committee as needed, including the scheduling of meetings, preparation of meeting agendas, and minute taking
+• Provide administrative support to the ASLAH Steering Committee as needed, including the scheduling of meetings, preparation of meeting agendas, and minute taking

 How to Apply